-Camp Awosting, founded in 1900 by Dr. Walter Truslow, is the one of the oldest private boys camps in continuous operation in the United States.
+Camp Awosting, founded in 1900 by Dr. Walter Truslow, is the one of the oldest private boys camps in the United States.
 Originally, the camp was located on Lake Awosting in New York State.
 In the early 1900’s, the campers spent much of their days walking – some days as far as 25-30 miles.
 Campers woke up at 6:30am to do a half hour of exercises followed by a quick dip in the lake.
 Camp was much less structured than it is today and it had very few activities.

 In 1905, Jerome F. Kidder and Ralph Woodwood purchased the camp from Dr. Truslow.
-They introduced the famous Awosting Tribal system.
+They introduced the Awosting tribal system.
 The tribal system was instituted by Fred Dolbeare in 1910, modeled after the famous club system at St. Paul’s School of Concord, NH.
 Tribes competed for 1,000 points, had perpetual membership and a distinct method of choosing club members.
 Mr. Kidder and Mr. Woodwood also were responsible for bringing in camp traditions like our “Highest Camp Honors” award, squad duties (now called “Good Earth Teams”), and the central bathhouses, affectionately known to campers as “The Mines”.